css-modules/css-modules/README.md

 }
 ```

-When importing the **CSS Module** from an JS Module, it exports global names for all local names.
-As default export an object with all mappings is exported.
+When importing the **CSS Module** from a JS Module, it exports an object with all mappings from local names to global names.

 ``` js
 import styles from "./style.css";